Text Style Transfer: A Review and Experimental Evaluation: Resources and Evaluation Methods

 \subsection{Tasks and Datasets}

 \textbf{Datasets}.
-Table \ref{tbl:all_dataset_statistics} summarises the datasets used to existing studies to evaluate the performance of TST algorithms.
-These corpora often contain texts in labeled with two or more attributes.
-For example, the Yelp dataset contains review text records labeled with binary sentiment class (i.e., positive or negative), and the Caption dataset contain caption-text records labeled with \textit{romantic}, \textit{humorous}, and \textit{factual} classes.
-Most of these datasets are non-parallel datasets, i.e., there are no matching text pairs in the different attribute classes, except for Shakespeare-Modern and GYAFC.
+Table \ref{tbl:all_dataset_statistics} summarizes the datasets used in existing studies to evaluate the performance of TST algorithms.
+These corpora often contain texts labeled with two or more attributes.
+For example, the Yelp dataset contains review text records labeled with binary sentiment class (i.e., positive or negative), and the Caption dataset contains caption-text records labeled with \textit{romantic}, \textit{humorous}, and \textit{factual} classes.
+Most of these datasets are non-parallel datasets, i.e., there are no matching text pairs in the different attribute classes, except for Shakespearean-Modern and GYAFC.
 It is also interesting to note that while the GYAFC corpus is a parallel dataset, most of the existing TST studies assume a non-parallel setting when training the TST models with this dataset.

 Many downstream tasks have been proposed to leverage these datasets to evaluate TST models.
 In the rest of this section, we will review these downstream tasks in greater detail.